10 Things Walmart Has Yanked Off the Shelf

 Panties that say, "Who needs credit cards..." on the front and "When you have Santa" on the rear.
 The undergarments started showing up in Walmart's juniors departments in December 2007 and quickly started an Internet firestorm over the perceived message of using Kris Kringle as a sugar daddy.
 While the same joke would be fairly harmless on, say, a t-shirt, many women felt that its placement on underwear added a sinister sexual undertone aimed at adolescent girls.
 In response to the public outcry, Walmart pulled the offending underthings from its shelves.

 4. Confederate-Themed Barbecue Sauce

-You may remember the raucous debate about whether the Confederate flag should be flown over the South Carolina State House in 2000, but you probably didn't know the battle spilled over into Walmart's grocery aisles.
+Back in 2000, the U.S. had a similar debate about whether the Confederate flag should be flown over the South Carolina State House.
+That battle also spilled over into Walmart's grocery aisles.
 At the time, 90 Southern Walmart stores were marketing a mustard-based sauce created by Maurice Bessinger, an outspoken advocate of flying the Rebel flag over the State House and owner of eight Piggie Park restaurants.